Welcome to the Club (2022 film): Plot

 Lisa and Bart approach a castle, and Lisa is excited to become an officially recognized Disney Princess.
 However, Bart turns out to have been a disguise by Loki to trick Lisa into instead joining forces with the Disney Villains.
-A musical number is performed by many classic Disney villains, such as Ursula, Cruella de Vil, Captain Hook, Queen of Hearts, Maleficent, Evil Queen (in her witch form), Jafar, Hades, Scar and Kaa alongside several Disney prince characters, to try and convince Lisa to become a Disney villain.
-Lisa then points out that many Disney villains end up dying, to which the villains point out that it's better than living “happily ever after” with a generic Disney prince.
+A musical number is performed by many Disney animated villains, such as Ursula from The Little Mermaid, Cruella de Vil from One Hundred and One Dalmatians, Captain Hook from Peter Pan, the Queen of Hearts from Alice in Wonderland, Maleficent from Sleeping Beauty, Evil Queen from Snow White and the Seven Dwarfs (in her witch form), Jafar from Aladdin, Hades from Hercules, Scar from The Lion King and Kaa from The Jungle Book, to try and convince Lisa to become a Disney villain.
+Lisa then points out that many Disney villains end up dying, to which the villains point out that it is better than living “happily ever after” with a generic Disney prince, with the musical number being followed by several Disney prince characters singing.
 Mickey Mouse interrupts the number, and the short ends with many of the Disney princes forming together the shape of Mickey's head on the floor.

 Release

 Welcome to the Club was released on Disney+ Day on September 8, 2022.
-On September 1, the first promotional poster had been revealed.
-Another poster was released on the Disney+ Day.
-Both posters are portraying Lisa Simpson and Ursula from The Little Mermaid.
+On September 1, the first promotional poster had been revealed, portraying Lisa Simpson and Ursula from The Little Mermaid parodying the last scene of the 1991 Ridley Scott film Thelma & Louise.
+Another poster, also portraying Lisa and Ursula, was released on the Disney+ Day.